cbhuber17/gnss-api/README.md

 ## Local Project Setup

 **Note: The instructions below are for a Windows 10 platform using Python 3.8.X.**
+**Note that python is deployed on Heroku as version 3.7**

 ### Python 3.7

-Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)
+Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python).

 ### Python 3.8 Addendum